-Although Käthe Kollwitz (1867–1945) visited the cathedral city of Cologne only once in person, the work of the Berlin-based artist is firmly anchored in the cityscape.
+Although Käthe Kollwitz (1867–1945) visited the cathedral city of Cologne only twice in person, the work of the Berlin-based artist is firmly anchored in the cityscape.

 Memories of the life and work of the draughtswoman, graphic artist, and sculptress have their place here not only in the Käthe Kollwitz Museum Köln – but also in the gravestone she designed for Franz and Doris Levy in the Jewish cemetery in Cologne’s Bocklemünd district, in Ernst Barlach’s memorial in the Antoniterkirche, the »Floating Angel« with the unmistakable facial features of Kollwitz, and in the replica of her »Grieving Parents« in the church ruins of Alt St. Alban, the first federal memorial in Germany for the fallen of the two world wars.